conductor

 description

-Returns a curried version of the provided function.
-Currying is a very important concept in functional programming: it enables partial application, which in turn allows you to reuse these partially-applied functions and to avoid code repetition. curry is a pure function and will return a new function, without modifying the original function.
+Returns a of the provided function.
+Currying is a very important concept in functional programming: it enables , which in turn allows you to reuse these partially-applied functions and to avoid code repetition. curry is a pure function and will return a new function, without modifying the original function.
 The new function will have the same arity as the original one did.

 curry does a little more than classic currying: the returned function can actually accept more than one argument.
 It can accept from one up to as many as the original function did.